 Do you meet Child Safe Standards?

-Organisations that employ a child for whom a permit is required under the Child Employment Act 2003 are also required to comply with Child Safe Standards.
+Organisation that are applying for permits to employ children under the Child Employment Act 2003 are required to comply with Child Safe Standards.

 Visit the Commission for Children and Young People's website for more information.